 Activities included in this General Certification that do not meet one of the thresholds listed above do not require written approval from the Division as long as they comply with the Conditions of Certification listed below.
+However, a courtesy copy of the Pre-Construction Notification (PCN) application form must be provided to the Division.
 If any of these Conditions cannot be met, then written approval from the Division is required.